Battle of the Ialomița River(1442)

 - The Battle of the Ialomița River took place in 1442.
 Sep 1442.

-- Who won the Battle of the Ialomița River?
+- What was the outcome of the Battle of the Ialomița River?

 - The Hungary / Transylvania / Wallachia were victorious against the Ottoman Empire.